usmanhalalit/pixie/README.md

 #### Some Use Cases

-Here are some cases where Query Events can be extremely useful:
+Here are some cases where Query Events can be extremely helpful:

  - Restrict banned users.
  - Get only `deleted = 0` records.